chadlung/pywebhooks/README.rst

 ^^^^^^^^^^^^^^^

 I looked all over for a project that did something similar to this.
-You can find lots of code to listen for webhooks as well as some code for sending webhooks but I couldn't find anything that wrapped it into a complete package where you could run a server to allow for adding new accounts, letting those users create their own webhooks and then allow others to listen (subscribe) to those webhooks.
+You can find plenty of code to listen for incoming webhooks as well as some code for sending webhooks.
+However, I couldn't find anything that wrapped it into a complete service where you could run a server to allow for adding new accounts, letting those users create their own webhooks and then allow others to listen (subscribe) to those webhooks.